matthewlfabian/Bacterial-phylogenetics/README.md

 # Running the workflow

-To run the Snakemake workflow on a HPCC:
+To run the Snakemake workflow on a HPCC, using SLURM as appropriate:

 ```bash
 snakemake --cores 10 --use-conda